AtomLens app icon

 Chemical Markup Language.cmlXML export.

-Spotlight Metadata Attributes
+Spotlight Metadata Fields

 Attribute Type Meaning

-de_losko_atomlens_iso_smilesStringGenerated isomeric SMILES.
+de_losko_atomlens_iso_smilesStringRepresentative or generated isomeric SMILES.

 de_losko_atomlens_inchiStringGenerated InChI.